What you need to know about free shared inbox tools

 Capterra review: 4.6 stars

-5. Freshdesk
+Freshdesk

-Freshdesk is a free shared inbox app that was developed with customer service helpdesk in mind.
-It basically works with a ticketing system, which agents can take on and solve as they come.
-It comes with some interesting features, such as auto reply and live chat.
+freshdesk shared inbox Freshdesk is a free shared inbox app that was developed with a customer service helpdesk in mind.
+It works with a ticketing system, which agents can take on and solve as they come.
+There are some interesting features, such as auto reply and live chat.
 For IT teams, it can also include a knowledge base, where you can build a history of solved concerns and step-by-step solutions.
+The issue with this tool is the cost: only two users can access the shared inbox for free.
+To access as a bigger team, you have to sign up for a premium plan and those start at $15/user/month.
+Pros:

 Cons: